Safety netting and re-consultation for lung cancer symptoms: GP and patient perspectives

 To identify the current strategies of “safety netting” implemented and the unintended negative effects in general practice with regard to patients who present with common lung cancer symptoms with low predictive value.

-Five-year survival is poor for lung cancer patients presenting with low presenting with low predictive value symptoms such as cough and tiredness.
+Five-year survival is poor for lung cancer patients presenting with low predictive value symptoms such as cough and tiredness.
 Yet, these are common first presenting complaints.

 The National Institute for Health and Care Excellence (NICE) cancer referral guidelines include recommendations for safety netting in a range of symptomatic presentations of low predictive value.